tchen00/MKS21X-FinalProject/README.md

 - **Tammy** :disappointed_relieved:
 	- learned about asking for user input
 	- wrote Event class constructor
+		- made two constructors: one with all parameters, one empty
 	- made Driver to test user input
+		- implemented Event class and test constructor